The legacy of Florence Nightingale, the first professional nurse

 Everyone knows Florence Nightingale as the founder of modern nursing.
 But in 2020, now 200 years after she was born and also the year of the coronavirus pandemic, her work is more important than ever.

 The importance of hand washing, professional nursing and caring for everyone equally - these ideas brought to life by Nightingale are still vital today.
-And this is especially true during the coronavirus epidemic.
+And this is especially true during the Covid-19 pandemic.

 She recognised immediately how important it is to wash your hands